rust-embedded/book/src/interoperability/index.md

 as one of the corresponding Rust type and vice versa, since the former is simply a type alias of the latter.
-For example, the following code compiles on platforms where `unsigned int` is 32 bit long.
+For example, the following code compiles on platforms where `unsigned int` is 32-bit long.

 ```rust,ignore
 fn foo(num: u32) {